ameli/special_functions/docs/besselj.rst

 Real Function
 ~~~~~~~~~~~~~

-The example below shows using ``besselj`` function with a real argument to compute the Bessel function of the first kind and its first and second derivatives.
+The example below uses the function ``besselj`` with the real argument ``z`` to compute the Bessel function of the first kind and its first and second derivatives.

 .. code-block:: python